 Insightly works best for small businesses with project-management needs.
 If you need to track a project from inception through implementation, delivery and review, this CRM can help keep things running efficiently.

-Like its name suggestions, Agile is a CRM for small business which excels at being versatile – namely by adding top-notch marketing features.
+Like its name suggests, Agile is a CRM for small business which excels at being versatile – namely by adding top-notch marketing features.
 It’s ideal for shops where sales and marketing team members work closely together.

 Keap is another CRM which combines sales and marketing prowess, where leads can be organized, tracked and turned into sales.
 Plus, it offers expert instruction to get the most of the platform.

 Knowing that complexity is a small-business turn off, Less Annoying CRM is exactly what it claims to be.
-It lets you manage your contacts, calendar and more without getting lost in the tech-feature weeds.
+It lets you manage your contacts, calendar, and more without getting lost in the tech-feature weeds.

 If you’ve got a fast-moving team who need to be in lockstep, monday.com could be your ideal CRM for small business.
 Those familiar with Kanban will find its visual organizer especially easy to use.